 Tie-breaker rules for situations of dual tax residency

 Tie-breaker rules are included in tax-treaties to help determine which country has the right to tax an individual as the country of residence in case the individual qualifies as a resident (for tax purposes) under the domestic laws of both countries.
-This article tries to address some of the obvious questions that may arise in this regard.
-However, for guidance on your specific situation, it is advisable to get in touch with your tax advisor.

 How can you become a resident in more than one country at the same time?

 There are many cases in which an individual can be considered as a resident under the domestic income tax laws of multiple countries, especially in the year of immigration/emigration.
 This is also a common occurrence for individuals who habitually reside in more than one country and for those who reside in one country and work (just across the border) in another country.

 Some exceptional cases of dual-residence occur because the domestic laws of countries define “resident” (for tax purposes) in different ways.
 For instance, tax residency in the Netherlands depends on the particular facts and circumstances of the individual, such as the availability of a permanent home, where his/her family resides and other such personal and economic connections.
 On the other hand, many other countries, including India, US, UK and Spain, determine tax residency based on the number of days an individual is physically present there (in the current year and sometimes in the current and previous tax years).
 It is also not uncommon that countries use more than one concept of tax residency for income tax residence.
 A good example is the US who continues to tax its nationals even if they have moved abroad and not or hardly are present in the US anymore.
 Hence, it is easy to see how someone could qualify as a resident (for income tax purposes) in both these countries in the same tax-year because of the use of differences in concepts.